 What we do.

 Las Posas Children’s Center, Inc. operates school aged childcare centers on 6 campuses in the Ventura Unified School District; Junipero Serra School, Blanche Reynolds School, Pierpont School, Citrus Glen School, Will Rogers School and Montalvo School.
 All six offer after school child care until 6:00pm.
-Before school care beginning at 7:00am is offered at Junipero Serra.
 We also provide care during the Fall, Christmas and Spring breaks and on most school holidays.

 During the summer months we offer a funfilled Summer Day Camp for K-8th graders.
 Activities include weekly field trips to the swimming pool, beach, and a special event, such as Magic Mountain, Hurricane Harbor, and Skating Plus.
 Arts and crafts, sports and games, and other camp favorites make for an exciting summer.

 Three and five day week plans are available.
 All field trips are included in the the weekly tuition.
 You can pick and choose which weeks to enroll without paying for unattended weeks.

 All of our other sites are closed for the summer.